 Making a Transition to a New School

-Two pupils demonstrate the End of School Year Story Massage
+Two pupils demonstrate the End of School Year Massage Story

-Benefits of Story Massage
+Benefits of the Story Massage Programme

-“Story Massage is among the therapies that I provide within my work as a mindfulness and well-being teacher at different schools and venues,” adds Una, “It is so helpful for relaxation and also for expressing and exploring difficult feelings such as those at the end of the school year.
+“Story Massage sessions are among the therapies that I provide within my work as a mindfulness and well-being teacher at different schools and venues,” adds Una, “It is so helpful for relaxation and also for expressing and exploring difficult feelings such as those at the end of the school year.
 It helps children to feel safe and secure within themselves.”

-More about Story Massage
+More about the Story Massage Programme

-Story Massage combines the benefits of positive, respectful touch with the creativity and engagement of storytelling.
+The programme combines the benefits of positive, respectful touch with the creativity and engagement of storytelling.
 Ten simple massage strokes form the basis of the Story Massage programme.
 These strokes have a child friendly name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it accessible for all.
 It is a fully inclusive activity, no clothing is removed and no oil is used.

-Would you like to train in Story Massage?
+Would you like to train in the Story Massage Programme?